toastheo/MediaDownloader/README.md

 ## License

 ### MediaDownloader License
-This project is licensed under the [UNLICENSE](https://unlicense.org).
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).

 ### ffmpeg License:
 Please note that this software uses ffmpeg, which is a separate software not covered by the Unlicense of MediaDownloader. ffmpeg is licensed under the LGPL-2.1 (or later) or GPL-2.0 (or later) licenses, depending on the build configuration.
 This affects the redistribution of ffmpeg in binary form.